A stroke happens when there is a loss of blood flow in a dog’s brain that leads to abnormal neurological symptoms, seizures, or coma.

 Though all breeds may suffer a stroke, some breeds are more predisposed to underlying causes of strokes.
 These breeds include King Charles Cavalier Spaniels and Greyhounds.

-Here are several underlying conditions that may result in strokes in dogs:
+Here are several underlying conditions that may result in stroke in dogs:

 - Blood clot obstructing artery